Content marketing is HOT for a simple reason. It’s cost-effective. You get an awful lot of bang for your content marketing buck.

 As we’ve said, a blog post is just that.
-Hundreds of thousand of blog posts are created each day.
+Millions of blog posts are created each day.
 (3.7 million, in August 2014.)
 That’s a LOT of competition.

-If you create an info product however, it’s something for your site visitors to download, pass around, and keep.
+If you create an info product however, it’s something for your website visitors to download, pass around, and keep.

 5. Build your brand

-Info products build your brand.
+Content marketing with Info products builds your brand.
 Produce a book, and you’re an author… an authority.
 Produce ebooks, or a magazine, and you’re a publisher as well as a business person.

-As 2014 speeds towards us, many more businesses will use info products like magazines to publish regularly to build their brand — see Flipboard, if you’d like to create a (free) magazine for your business too.
+In 2014, many more businesses use info products like magazines to publish regularly to build their brand — see Flipboard, if you’d like to create a (free) magazine for your business too.
 I love Twitter, but a tweet has a life span measured in seconds.
 Every info product you create builds your brand now and in the future.

 6. Become an author: build reputation